apache/pulsar/site2/docs/window-functions-context.md

 #### incrCounter

-`incrCounter` API increases a built-in distributed counter referred by key.
+The `incrCounter` API increases a built-in distributed counter referred by key.

-Applications uses the `incrCounter` API to change the counter of a given `key` by the given `amount`.
+Applications use the `incrCounter` API to change the counter of a given `key` by the given `amount`.
 If the `key` does not exist, a new key is created.

 ```java
     /**